Creating a Development and Testing Process for Google Tag Manager

 - Administrator – This allows users to create new containers and change user permissions for accounts and containers.
 Restrict such access to only a few senior people.
 Be careful about having a sole administrator because if the role of this person changes you could find yourself locked out of the account.

-4. Set Container Permissions:
+4. Set Container Permissions for Google Tag Manager:

 The key to any good Google Tag Manager approval process is setting the appropriate permission levels at the container level.
 Account level changes should not be very frequent, but container level changes can be daily and sometimes even more often than that.
 Only give the ability to publish to a few selected people who fully understand how to use GTM.